Minneapolis Drug Crimes Lawyer

-If you have been charged with drug possession in Minnesota, then you need the proper representation.
+If you have been charged with drug possession, then you need the proper representation.
 Getting caught with drugs or being accused of being in possession of drugs can be a very frightening experience.

-A dedicated and experienced Minnesota Drug Possession Attorney can walk you through the legal process and put your mind at ease.
+A dedicated and experienced drug crimes lawyer can walk you through the legal process and put your mind at ease.
 You will have an understanding of what is going on and what to expect next so that thee are not any surprises.

 As for how the charge is classified, the state of Minnesota states that: